liquidlight/deployer-typo3-ci/README.md

    - Update the environment URL
    - Verify [front-end asset build process](https://gitlab.lldev.co.uk/devops/gitlab-ci/-/blob/main/jobs/deployment/deployer.deploy.gitlab-ci.yml) is correct for the site
 7. Ensure your `.env` (or `.env.local`) file has `INSTANCE="local"` in it (if using development server, this already exists)
-8. Run `./vendor/bin/dep environment:prepare production` - this makes the skeleton files on live and ensures you can connect
+8. Run `./vendor/bin/dep deploy production` - This will fail, but will make the files and folders needed on the live server
 9. On the live server - Populate the `shared` folder (located in your `deploy_path`) with folder & file structure of that below.
 Run the following in `shared`
-    - `touch .env`
+    - `touch .env` (or `cp` this if there is already a live site)
-    - `mkdir -p var html/{fileadmin,typo3temp,uploads}/`
+    - `mkdir -p var html/{fileadmin,typo3temp,uploads}/` - if this is a site being migrated, copy the contents of `fileadmin` and `uploads` (`rsync -vaz /var/www/thebiodiversityconsultancy.com/html/fileadmin/ fileadmin/`)
+    - `sudo find . -type d -exec chmod 775 {} \;` - reset the folder permissions
     - Add details to the `.env` file and make sure it has:
        - `INSTANCE="production"`
        - `TYPO3_DB_HOST="localhost"` (or wherever the database is hosted)
-10. On Gitlab - Add a CI/CD variable with the title/key of `DEPLOY_HOST_PRODUCTION` and the value being that of the SSH config valuer
+10. On Gitlab - Add a CI/CD variable with the title/key of `DEPLOY_HOST_PRODUCTION` and the value being that of the SSH config value
     - Go to the repository
     - Click **Settings -> CI/CD** on the left
     - Expand **Variables** and click **Add Variable**